Mario7F/RHEL9/StudyNotes/Key_Notes.md

    - *GECOS:* additional non-mandatory information about the user
    - *Home Directory:* the environment where users create personal files
    - *Shell:* the program that will be started after successful authentication
+ #### 9.4 Defining User Default Settings
+ - Use `useradd -D` to specify default settings (advised not to do this)
+ - Settings in /etc/default/useradd apply to `useradd` only (Not advised either)
+ - Alternatively, write default settings to `/etc/login.defs` (preferred)
+ - Files in `/etc/skel` are created to the user home direction upon creation

 ### Lesson 10 Securing Files With Permissions
 -